-Technical indicator description sheet A1 Indicator short name Audit Opinion A2 Alignment A3 Results- More effective city administration A7 Rationale indication of th administration and reporting and a ne Audit Opinion of the Auditor-General gives an indication of the credibility of the municipal lministration and provides assurance of financial reporting and adherence to governance and administrative legislation. chain level A8 Definition is given across a qu Unqualified with no f Qualified with find Disclaimed with fin ıalitative, oı îndings; Un ings; Adver ndings.
-For the Auditor-General.
-It rdinal scale including: qualified with findings; se with findings;and those who have not ttanding audits' are INDICATOR ASSIGNMENT GG3.1 A4 Back to Basics pillar Good governance A9 Indicator Formula by the Office of the qualitative scale A5 Unit of measurement Qualitative audit result A6 Frequency of reporting Annual A10 Indicator origin Office o f the Audito or-General A11 Notes on calculation As at the ε end of the previous fir nancial year.
+Technical indicator description sheet A1 Indicator short name Audit Opinion A2 Alignment A3 Results- More effective city administration A7 Rationale indication of th administration and reporting and a pinion of the Auditor-General give n of the credibility of the municipa on and provides assurance of fina and adherence to governance an administrative legislation. chain level A8 Definition The Audit Opinion is defined by the Auditor-General.
+I is given across a qualitative, ordinal scale including: Unqualified with no findings; Unqualified with findings Qualified with findings; Adverse with findings;and Disclaimed with findings.
+For those who have not completed the process 'Outstanding audits' are recorded.
+INDICATOR ASSIGNMENT GG3.1 A4 Back to Basics pillar Good governance A9 Indicator Formula by the Office of the qualitative scale A5 Unit of measurement Qualitative audit result A6 Frequency of reporting Annual A10 Indicator origin Office o f the Audito or-General A11 Notes on calculation As at the ε end of the previous fir nancial year.
 A12 Additional notes delayed due to the l cator will be one year ne it takes to undergo cess orting nsibility Ар plies to Munic ipal Categ jory R Readiness Nat ional Me tro Yes Tier 1 B1 Data Element (1) Audit opinion B4 Source Office of the Auditor-General Municipal Reports C1 Data Element - C4 Source - B2 Frequency of collection Annual B5 Units N/A C2 Frequency of collection - C5 Units - B3 Definition As defined b by the Office of the Au ditor-General C3 Definition - B6 Notes The data will b oe the audited figures financial year for the previous C6 Notes -